liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 has requested rootfinding.

 .. c:function:: int ARKode(void *arkode_mem, realtype tout, N_Vector yout, realtype *tret, int itask)

-   :Description:  Integrates the ODE over an interval in :math:`t`.
+   Integrates the ODE over an interval in :math:`t`.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `tout` -- the next time at which a computed solution is desired
+      * `tout` -- the next time at which a computed solution is desired

-      `yout` -- the computed solution vector
+      * `yout` -- the computed solution vector

-      `tret` -- the time reached by the solver (output)
+      * `tret` -- the time reached by the solver (output)

-      `itask` -- a flag indicating the job of the solver for the next user step.
+      * `itask` -- a flag indicating the job of the solver for the next user step.
 The ARK_NORMAL option causes the solver to take internal steps until it has reached or just passed the user-specified `tout` parameter.
 The solver then interpolates in order to return an approximate value of :math:`y`(`tout`).
 This interpolation is typically less accurate than the full time step solutions produced by the solver, since the interpolation uses a cubic Hermite polynomial even when the RK method is of higher order.
 If the user wishes that this returned value have full method accuracy, they may issue a call to :c:func:`ARKodeSetStopTime()` before the call to ARKode to specify a fixed stop time to end the time step and return to the user.
 Once the integrator returns at a `tstop` time, any future testing for `tstop` is disabled (and can be reenabled only though a new call to :c:func:`ARKodeSetStopTime()`).
 The ARK_ONE_STEP option tells the solver to take just one internal step and then return the solution at the point reached by that step.

+   **Return value:**
-   :Return value: ARK_SUCCESS if successful
+      * ARK_SUCCESS if successful

-      ARK_ROOT_RETURN if ARKode succeeded, and found one or more roots.
+      * ARK_ROOT_RETURN if ARKode succeeded, and found one or more roots.
         If `nrtfn` is greater than 1, call :c:func:`ARKodeGetRootInfo()` to see which :math:`g_i` were found to have a root at `(*tret)`.

-      ARK_TSTOP_RETURN if ARKode succeeded and returned at `tstop`.
+      * ARK_TSTOP_RETURN if ARKode succeeded and returned at `tstop`.

-      ARK_MEM_NULL if the `arkode_mem` argument was ``NULL``.
+      * ARK_MEM_NULL if the `arkode_mem` argument was ``NULL``.

-      ARK_NO_MALLOC if `arkode_mem` was not allocated.
+      * ARK_NO_MALLOC if `arkode_mem` was not allocated.

-      ARK_ILL_INPUT if one of the inputs to ARKode is illegal, or some other input to the solver was either illegal or missing.
+      * ARK_ILL_INPUT if one of the inputs to ARKode is illegal, or some other input to the solver was either illegal or missing.
 The latter category includes the following situations:  (a) The tolerances have not been set. (b) A component of the error weight vector became zero during internal time-stepping. (c) The linear solver initialization function (called by the user after calling :c:func:`ARKodeCreate()`) failed to set the linear solver-specific `lsolve` field in `arkode_mem`. (d) A root of one of the root functions was found both at a point :math:`t` and also very near :math:`t`.
 In any case, the user should see the error message for details.

-      ARK_TOO_MUCH_WORK if the solver took `mxstep` internal steps but could not reach `tout`.
+      * ARK_TOO_MUCH_WORK if the solver took `mxstep` internal steps but could not reach `tout`.
 The default value for `mxstep` is `MXSTEP_DEFAULT = 500`.

-      ARK_TOO_MUCH_ACC if the solver could not satisfy the accuracy demanded by the user for some internal step.
+      * ARK_TOO_MUCH_ACC if the solver could not satisfy the accuracy demanded by the user for some internal step.

-      ARK_ERR_FAILURE if error test failures occurred either too many times (`ark_maxnef`) during one internal time step or occurred with :math:`|h| = h_{min}`.
+      * ARK_ERR_FAILURE if error test failures occurred either too many times (`ark_maxnef`) during one internal time step or occurred with :math:`|h| = h_{min}`.

-      ARK_CONV_FAILURE if either convergence test failures occurred too many times (`ark_maxncf`) during one internal time step or occurred with :math:`|h| = h_{min}`.
+      * ARK_CONV_FAILURE if either convergence test failures occurred too many times (`ark_maxncf`) during one internal time step or occurred with :math:`|h| = h_{min}`.

-      ARK_LINIT_FAIL if the linear solver's initialization function failed.
+      * ARK_LINIT_FAIL if the linear solver's initialization function failed.

-      ARK_LSETUP_FAIL if the linear solver's setup routine failed in an unrecoverable manner.
+      * ARK_LSETUP_FAIL if the linear solver's setup routine failed in an unrecoverable manner.

-      ARK_LSOLVE_FAIL if the linear solver's solve routine failed in an unrecoverable manner.
+      * ARK_LSOLVE_FAIL if the linear solver's solve routine failed in an unrecoverable manner.

-   :Notes: The vector `yout` can occupy the same space as the vector
-      `y0` of initial conditions that was passed to :c:func:`ARKodeInit()`.
+   **Notes:** The vector `yout` can occupy the same space as the vector `y0` of initial conditions that was passed to :c:func:`ARKodeInit()`.

    In the ARK_ONE_STEP mode, `tout` is used only on the first call, and only to get the direction and a rough scale of the independent variable.

    All failure return values are negative and so testing the return argument for negative values will trap all ARKode failures.

    On any error return in which one or more internal steps were taken by ARKode, the returned values of `tret` and `yout` correspond to the farthest point reached in the integration.
 On all other error returns, `tret` and `yout` are left unchanged from the previous ARKode return.